Azure-Samples/avm-terraform-labs/README.md

 1. Run `git init` to initialize a new git repository.
 1. Run `git add .` to stage the files.
 1. Run `git commit -m "Initial commit"` to commit the files.
+1. If you are prompted to set up a git Author identity, follow the instructions and then re-run the `git commit` command.

+    ```pwsh
+    git config --global user.email "first.last@domain.com"
+    git config --global user.name "First Last"
+    ```

 ### Part 2 - Virtual network and subnets